-- Fassatherm A50 Basecoat a cement-based powder requiring the addition of approximately 5 litres of clean water per 25 kg of basecoat.
-Applied to a thickness of between 3 and 5 mm, for use with any render finish, to a coverage of approximately 5 to 6 kg·m-2 - Fassatherm A96 Basecoat a cement-based powder requiring the addition of approximately 6.5 litres of clean water per 25 kg of basecoat.
-Applied to a thickness of between 4 and 6 mm, for use with any render finish, to a coverage of approximately 6 to 7 kg·m-2 - Fassatherm AL88 Basecoat a cement-based powder requiring the addition of approximately 8 litres of clean water per 25 kg of basecoat.
-Applied to a thickness of between 4 and 6 mm, for use with Fassatherm RTA 549 render finish only, to a coverage of approximately 5 to 6 kg·m-2
+- Fassatherm A96 Basecoat a cement-based powder requiring the addition of approximately 6.5 litres of clean water per 25 kg of basecoat.
+Applied to a thickness of between 4 and 6 mm, for use with any render finish, to a coverage of approximately 3 to 6 kg·m-2 - Fassatherm AL88 Basecoat cement-based powder requiring the addition of approximately 8 litres of clean water per 25 kg of basecoat.
+Applied to a thickness of between 5 and 6 mm and for use with any render finish, to a coverage of approximately 3 to 6 kg·m-2.